BerkeErdm/Tank-War-Game/README.md

 # Tank War Game
+- Game design is written in Unity programming language.
+It was created in 2D size.
+- Back-end design was done with C#.
+-
 <img src="https://github.com/BerkeErdm/Tank-War-Game/blob/main/Tank%20War%20Game/Tank%20War%20Game%201.png" width="auto">

 - The player can turn and rotate the tank with the arrow keys.